varnishcache/varnish-cache/doc/sphinx/users-guide/run_security.rst

 and operating system, it will not protect your HTTP service.

 We do not currently have a way to restrict specific CLI commands to specific CLI connections.
+One way to get such an effect is to "wrap" all CLI access in pre-approved scripts which use `varnishadm(1)`

+..
+XXX:what does the 1 stand for? benc

-One way to get such an effect is to "wrap" all CLI access in pre-approved scripts which use varnishadm(1) to submit the sanitized CLI commands, and restrict a remote user to only those scripts, for instance using sshd(8)'s configuration.
+to submit the sanitized CLI commands, and restrict a remote user to only those scripts, for instance using sshd(8)'s configuration.

+..
+XXX:what does the 8 stand for? benc

 VCL programs
 ------------